plum-umd/433-www/website/syllabus.md

 # Quizzes & surveys

-There will be **many** quizzes and surveys.
+There will be **some** and surveys.
 These will be administered through ELMS.
 Completed surveys receive full credit.
 Instructors reserve the right to reject survey responses that are not considered thoughtful.

 # Midterms

-There will be one Midterm.
+There will be two Midterms.

 # Project

 There will be a course project that will be assessed during the final exam period for the course.
-It will constitute of putting together all of the (independent) semester assignments to get an end-to-end implementation of mini Dafny.
+It will constitute of putting together all of the (independent) semester assignments, and extending them to get an end-to-end implementation of mini Dafny.
 The full project description will be distributed approximately a month before the due date.

 # Gradescope